-What does inventory mean to you?
-To many businesses, it means total and utter exasperation.
-There’s counting involved and you have to make sure that you never run out of stock, order too much and minimize human error.
-The thing is, inventory management doesn’t have to be complicated at all.
-In this article, we’re going to simplify and define inventory management so that it’s easy to understand and implement … so you can master this intrinsic part of your business once and for all.
+What does inventory management mean to you?
+For many businesses, it means a feeling of total and utter exasperation.
+If there isn’t a good system in place, you can find yourself constantly counting and recounting stock to reconcile incorrect inventory data caused by human error.
+You have to also make sure you never unexpectedly run out of stock or order too much stock.
+The thing is, inventory management doesn’t have to be frustrating at all.
+In this article, we’re going to simplify and define inventory management so it’s easy to understand and implement so you can master this vital part of your business once and for all.

 What’s Inventory Management And Why Is It So Important?

-Broken down, optimized inventory stock management means that you know what you have, where it is, and when more stock is coming in.
-This helps you to keep costs down, ensures that orders are fulfilled and can even prevent fraud.
-In essence, inventory management is important because you’re in control of your stock inventories, which means you can provide enhanced customer service and avoid excess inventory.
+Optimized inventory management means knowing what you have, where it is, and when more stock is coming in.
+This helps you to decrease costs from excess inventory, prevents overselling, ensures orders are fulfilled on time, and prevents fraud.
+Inventory management is important because you’re in control of your stock, which ultimately benefits the customer experience and your sales performance.

-Let’s take a further look into the advantages of inventory management…
+Let’s take a further look into the core functions of inventory management…

 It’s much easier to sell to existing customers than it is to keep on acquiring new ones.
-In fact, the likelihood of selling to an existing customer is as high as 70%, while existing customers provide as much as 65% of the average company’s business.
+In fact, some studies have shown the likelihood of selling to an existing customer is as high as 70%, while existing customers provide as much as 65% of the average company’s business.

-Imagine shipping incorrect items to customers?
-Anyone who’s ran a business knows that, as implausible as this sounds, it really isn’t implausible – especially if you haven’t implemented an effective inventory management system.
+Imagine shipping an incorrect item to a customer.
+Anyone who has run a business knows it can happen — especially if you haven’t implemented an effective system to oversee your inventory.

-By verifying everything at each stage of the shipping and delivery process, an inventory management system improves your shipping and delivery accuracy while reducing your margin for error.
+By verifying information at each stage of the shipping and delivery process, an inventory management system improves your shipping and delivery accuracy while reducing your potential for error.